philcali/simple-engine/README.md

 - Developer only needs to define an Entity kind once
 - `highchair` makes heavy use of reflection, `simple-engine` solely uses generics
+- `highchair` auto maps property types with implicits which is freaking sweet, `simple-engine` stays far away from implicits

 ## Usage